 This image is a mosaic of images taken during New Horizon's approach from a distance of 450 000 km.
 Pluto is revealed to have surprisingly many different surface structures.
 Some of them will be shown in the following images.

 After the flyby, New Horizons continued to move at a speed of about 14.5 km/s away from the Sun into the Kuiper belt.
-The next rendezvous will be with Kuiper Belt Object 2014 MU69, with a projected arrival time of Jan 1, 2019.
+The next rendezvous was on Jan 1, 2019 with Kuiper Belt Object 486958 Arrokoth.
 New Horizons has enough energy to deliver images of even more distant Kuiper belt objects into the mid 2030s.